-The requirement that we complete an initial business combination within 12 months (or 15 or 18 months, as applicable) from the closing of our November 21, 2019 IPO may give potential target businesses leverage over us in negotiating a business combination.
+The requirement that we complete an initial business combination within 12 months (or 15 or 18 months, as applicable) from the closing of our IPO may give potential target businesses leverage over us in negotiating a business combination.

-We will have 12 months (or 15 or 18 months, as applicable) from the closing of our November 21, 2019 IPO to complete an initial business combination.
+Under our amended and restated certificate of incorporation, we have up to 18 months from the closing of our November 21, 2019 IPO to complete an initial business combination.
 Any potential target business with which we enter into negotiations concerning a business combination will be aware of this requirement.
 Consequently, such target business may obtain leverage over us in negotiating a business combination, knowing that if we do not complete a business combination with that particular target business, we may be unable to complete a business combination with any other target business.
 This risk will increase as we get closer to the time limit referenced above.